Drassil/git-wiki-theme/wiki/main_page.md

 1. Fork or copy [this repository](https://github.com/drassil/git-wiki)

+2. Use master branch of this repository to start instead of gh-pages that contains useless files for you! (you can delete that branch from your repository and re-create if you need)

-2. copy and rename _config.yml.dist in _config.yml changing settings inside
+3. **copy and rename** _config.yml.dist in _config.yml changing settings inside

-3. create your index.md in root directory
+4. **copy and rename** wiki/main_page.md.dist in wiki/main_page.md

-4. push your changes in your repository, then configure the github pages in your repository settings
+5. push your changes in your repository, then configure the github pages in your repository settings

-5. Your wiki is ready!
+6. Your wiki is ready!

-**Note:**

-We suggest the creation of a /wiki/ subfolder that collects all your .md pages (except index.md)

 ### local development